 Expose the capsule of the hip joint by splitting the minimus tendon or dividing it.

-This approach, which actually is a modification of the McFarland and Osborne approach to avoid the osteotomy of greater trochanter.
+This approach, which actually is a modification of the McFarland and Osborne approach to avoid the osteotomy of the greater trochanter.

 Make a posteriorly directed lazy-J incision centered over the greater trochanter.
-The incision begins 5 cm proximal to tip of greater trochanter and extends down the line of the femur about 8 cm.
+The incision begins 5 cm proximal to the tip of the greater trochanter and extends down the line of the femur about 8 cm.

-Divide the fascia lata in line with the skin incision and retract anteriorly to expose tendon of gluteus medius.
+Divide the fascia lata in line with the skin incision and retract anteriorly to expose tendon of the gluteus medius.
 The fibers of gluteus medius that attach to fascia lata are detached are using sharp dissection

 Retract the tensor fasciae latae anteriorly and the gluteus maximus posteriorly, exposing the origin of the vastus lateralis and the insertion of the gluteus medius.